 Steps:

-- Unplug refrigerator or turn off circuit breaker
+- Unplug refrigerator or turn off the circuit breaker

-- Use refrigerator coil brush or vacuum with brush attachment
+- Use a refrigerator coil brush or vacuum with brush attachment

 - Gently remove dust and debris—don’t bend coil fins